Open-Attestation/decentralized-renderer-react-components/README.md

 - `npm run example:renderer`: to run the example build with the library to develop a decentralized renderer.
 Don't forget to update the example if you update this library.

 We also provided a [github template](https://github.com/Open-Attestation/decentralized-renderer-react-template) to build your own decentralized-renderer based on this library

+## Penpal

+There is compatibility [issues](https://github.com/Aaronius/penpal/issues/52) between penpal version ^5 and ^4.
+In the event that penpal version ^4 must be used, use this version [4.1.1](https://github.com/Aaronius/penpal/releases/tag/v4.1.1)